Allied invasion of Italy: Salerno mutiny

 The Salerno battle was also the site of the Salerno Mutiny instigated by about 500 men of the British X Corps, which had by this time suffered over 6,000 casualties, who, on 16 September, refused assignment to new units as battle casualty replacements.
-They had previously understood that they would be returning to their own units from which they had been separated during the fighting in the North African campaign, mainly because they had been wounded.
+They had previously understood that they would be returning to their original units, from which they had been separated during the fighting in the North African campaign.
 Eventually, the corps commander, Lieutenant-General Richard McCreery, persuaded about half of the men to follow their orders.
 The remainder were court-martialled.
 Three NCOs who led the mutiny were sentenced to death but the sentence was not carried out and they were eventually allowed to rejoin units.